-- Guides faculty and academic departments in best practices and effective use of educational technology tools and platforms. - Develops and provides training and support to faculty, staff, and students on the effective use of educational technology tools.
-Conducts workshops, webinars, and one-on-one sessions to enhance technology skills and pedagogical practices. - Collaborates with IT teams to develop technology-enhanced instructional materials and activities. - Stays current with emerging trends and best practices in educational technology. - Coordinates and oversees the development of eLearning modules, digital learning objects, multimedia objects, videos, and tutorials. - Devises methods and approaches for integrating technical tools and applications into student projects. - Provides work direction and training to less-experienced staff and student employees.
+- Evaluates instructional materials, course design, and course activities/assessments to recommend academic technologies to enhance content, learning, curriculum, and academic programs for greater effectiveness for learners. - Guides faculty and academic departments in best practices and effective use of educational technology tools and platforms. - Develops and provides training and support to faculty, staff, and students on the effective use of educational technology tools.
+Conducts workshops, webinars, and oneon-one sessions to enhance technology skills and pedagogical practices. - Collaborates with IT teams to develop technology-enhanced instructional materials and activities. - Stays current with emerging trends and best practices in educational technology. - Coordinates and oversees the development of eLearning modules, digital learning objects, multimedia objects, videos, and tutorials. - Devises methods and approaches for integrating technical tools and applications into student projects. - Provides work direction and training to less-experienced staff and student employees.

-In addition to Information and Instructional Technologist I knowledge and skill requirements, work assignments typically require:
+In addition to Instructional Designer/Technologist I knowledge and skill requirements, work assignments typically require: